Breast Lift Fort Worth

 We have had great success with Embrace; patients who have used the strips as instructed have much thinner, lighter, and flatter scars in the months following breast lift surgery than they expected.

-How long will the breast lift procedure last?
+How long will my breast lift procedure last?

-A breast lift, if performed alone, typically takes 2-3 hours.
+A breast lift, if performed alone, typically takes 1 to 2 hours.
 Breast augmentation may be performed in combination with a breast lift for optimal results.
 Combination surgery will take longer.

 What kind of anesthesia will I have?